haoqiyao/NASDAQ-Index-Prediction/final_report.md

 Actually, both of results are not good.
 So we can't use linear regression in time series problems.

+## Artificial Neural Network
+We performed a two layer artificial neural network on random training set of size 3000 and test the model on the remaining data.
+The training error is 44.8% and the test error is 45.70502%.

 ## K-means Clustering